akshay-joshi-25/Social-Media-Content-Insights-Analysis-of-CNN-BBC-Al-Jazeera-and-Reuters/README.md

 * **CNN leads in content effectiveness**, maximizing engagement per post
 * **Al Jazeera performs efficiently relative to its smaller audience**
 * **Reuters lags considerably**, indicating an opportunity to improve content strategy or audience engagement approach
+* **A larger audience does not guarantee higher content engagement**

+  * CNN’s engagement per post is **17% higher** than that of BBC News, despite having significantly fewer Facebook followers.
+  * Al Jazeera’s engagement per post reaches **94% of BBC News’ level**, despite having only **one-fifth of its Facebook followers**.